 Drug Recognition Experts in South Carolina

 DRE was developed by police officers from the Los Angeles Police Department and, in 1979, the Drug Recognition program received the official recognition of the LAPD.
 Drug Recognition Expert Certification is issued by the International Association of Chiefs of Police (IACP).
-In South Carolina, some police officers are attempting to offer their “expert” opinion as DRE’s regarding whether a driver is under the influence of a one of seven categories of narcotics (central nervous system depressants, inhalants, dissociative anesthetics, cannabis, central nervous system stimulants, hallucinogens, or narcotic analgesics).
+In South Carolina, some police officers are attempting to offer their “expert” opinion as DRE’s regarding whether a driver is under the influence of one of seven categories of narcotics (central nervous system depressants, inhalants, dissociative anesthetics, cannabis, central nervous system stimulants, hallucinogens, or narcotic analgesics).

 Drug Recognition Evaluation Process